Skip to main content

 • Tenant communication throughout the proceeding

-• Documented sequence from day one of non-payment
+• Documented sequence from default day one

-• Honest projections on timeline based on local caseload
+• Honest timeline projections against local caseload

 How your manager handles it